Bridge The Gap

 This intake process isn’t just paperwork — it’s the foundation of everything that follows.

-Bridge the Gap students aren’t visitors — they are full members of the Oak Learners community on the days they attend.
+Part-time students aren’t visitors; they are full members of the Oak Learners community on the days they attend.
 They participate in morning meetings, outdoor learning, project-based inquiry, arts programming, and collaborative work alongside their peers.
-Friendships form.
-Confidence builds.
-Learning happens.
+Students form friendships.
+Children build confidence.
+Everyone learns.

-We believe deeply in the power of a strong family-school partnership.
+A strong family-school partnership is at the heart of everything we do.
 Families receive regular updates on their child’s progress, and our educators are always available to connect.
 If your child is also enrolled at another school, we maintain open communication with those educators as well to ensure a seamless and complementary experience.

 What Will My Child Do at Oak Learners?

-Bridge the Gap students experience the full richness of Oak Learners programming during their time with us.
-Our curriculum is grounded in the Ontario Curriculum while drawing inspiration from the educational philosophies of Reggio Emilia, Montessori, Waldorf, and Constructivism.
-Every day is active, purposeful, and child-centered.
+Our students experience the full richness of Oak Learners programming during their time with us.
+Oak Learners grounds itself in the Ontario Curriculum while drawing inspiration from the educational philosophies of Reggio Emilia, Montessori, Waldorf, and Constructivism.
+Every day is active, purposeful, and child-centred.

 ✦ What a Bridge the Gap Day Looks Like: